 Who designed Kate Middleton’s wedding dress?

-The Duchess of Cambridge is a fan of many British designers - including Jenny Packham and L.K Bennett.
-But for her wedding dress, Kate opted for a gown designed by Sarah Burton - creative director of luxury fashion house Alexander McQueen.
+The Duchess of Cambridge is a fan of many British designers, including Jenny Packham and L.K Bennett, and Kate's dresses are the envy of fashion lovers across the globe.
+For her wedding dress, Kate opted for a gown designed by Sarah Burton— creative director of luxury fashion house Alexander McQueen.

 On why Kate made the decisions she made, a statement from the Palace said, “Miss Middleton chose British brand Alexander McQueen for the beauty of its craftsmanship and its respect for traditional workmanship and the technical construction of clothing.

-“Miss Middleton wished for her dress to combine tradition and modernity with the artistic vision that characterizes Alexander McQueen’s work.”
+“Miss Middleton wished for her dress to combine tradition and modernity with the artistic vision that characterises Alexander McQueen’s work.”

 On what Kate wanted her dress to reflect, “The dress epitomises timeless British craftsmanship by drawing together talented and skilled workmanship from across the United Kingdom.